tanzeelrana/FastAPI-Nextjs-coding_test/README.md

    - Jobs are created with an initial status of `pending`.
    - A background task updates the job status in sequence with delays.
 3. **Database Choice:**
-   - SQLite was used for simplicity and ease of setup.
+   - SQLite was used for simplicity and ease of setup. (also was a requirement)
 4. **Error Handling:**
    - API validates input and returns appropriate error messages.
    - Frontend handles API failures gracefully.